 The Carolina Consortium enables libraries in North Carolina and South Carolina to use their bulk purchasing power to obtain favorable pricing on a variety of electronic resources that are of significant interest to the scholarly community and the general public.
-In 2015 the Carolina Consortium included 176 public libraries, community colleges, public universities, and private institutions of higher learning.
+In 2016 the Carolina Consortium included 187 public libraries, seminary schools, community colleges, public universities, and private institutions of higher learning.
 Public libraries have recently joined the group, and are being added to deals whenever feasible.

 Information for vendors and publishers